sbl-sdsc/mmtf-pyspark/docs/WindowsInstallation.rst

 In Jupyter Notebook, open ``DataAnalysisExample.ipynb`` and run it.

-Notebooks that demonstrate the use of the  mmtf-pypark API are available in the demos_.
+Notebooks that demonstrate the use of the  mmtf-pypark API are available in the demos directory.

-.. _demos:

-directory.

 Deactivate the Conda Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~